LED Lighting in an Industrial Facility

-However, people seem to have some myths regarding usage of LED lighting for industrial applications.
-Industries should be aware that LED lighting is a cost-effective replacement for fluorescents, HIDs, and other industrial lighting.
+However, people seem to have some myths regarding the usage of LED lighting for industrial applications.
+Industries should be aware that LED lighting is a cost-effective replacement for fluorescents, HIDs, and all other types of industrial lighting.
 While initial purchase costs for LED lights are a little higher than fluorescents, the price difference is just a one-time issue.
 Moreover, they are energy-efficient, meaning industries that use LED lighting will have a lesser electricity bill.

 Unlike past decades, when lighting-related energy costs played a relatively small role in purchase decisions, a decade of rapidly escalating energy prices has transformed energy use into the major cost driver for industrial lighting applications.

-Commercial and industrial organizations should not trade off for shorter initial payback periods—usually measured in months, they should look for long-term benefits, say for years.
+Commercial and industrial organizations should not trade-off for shorter initial payback periods—usually measured in months, they should look for long-term benefits, say for years.
 From a purely financial perspective, it makes sense to go for LED lights due to the long life and maintenance savings.

 LED Lights Don’t Require Maintenance

 In large commercial and industrial facilities with hundreds of fluorescent or HID lights, servicing magnetic ballasts is quite expensive.
 But LEDs are semiconductors with electronic drivers, which play important role in managing the power delivery and makes the light energy efficient.
-Because LEDs use electronic drivers, they provide LED manufacturers with the opportunity to integrate control features like sensing, dimming and instantaneous on/off into lighting fixtures for maximum functionality and efficiency.
+Because LEDs use electronic drivers, they provide LED manufacturers with the opportunity to integrate control features like sensing, dimming, and instantaneous on/off into lighting fixtures for maximum functionality and efficiency.

 Well-Designed LED Lighting Drivers Don’t Fail